 SECTION 2.
-The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at the general election in November of 2006, which election shall be conducted under the laws then governing elections in the State.
+The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at an election on November 6, 2007, which election shall be conducted under the laws then governing elections in the State.
 Ballots, voting systems, or both may be used in accordance with Chapter 163 of the General Statutes.
 The question on the ballot shall be:

-"[] FOR [] AGAINST
+"[]FOR []AGAINST

-Constitutional amendment to replace the present practice of selecting Justices and Judges of the Appellate Division largely by gubernatorial appointment, followed by nonpartisan elections, with a method by which Justices and Judges of the Appellate Division will be appointed by the Governor, and then serve for limited terms after which the question of the Justice's or Judge's retention in office is regularly submitted for approval or disapproval by nonpartisan vote of the people at general elections, and to provide for election of superior court judges in their districts."
+Constitutional amendment to replace the present practice of selecting Justices and Judges of the Appellate Division by gubernatorial appointment, followed by partisan elections, with a method by which Justices and Judges of the Appellate Division will be nominated by a nominating commission, appointed by the Governor, and then serve for limited terms after which the question of the Justice's or Judge's retention in office is regularly submitted for approval or disapproval by nonpartisan vote of the people at general elections, and to provide for election of superior court judges in their districts."